-TrustWorks develops, on a continuous basis, analysis of countries and regions in which our projects take place to highlight the various socio-political, economic and/or environmental risks faced by prospective clients, and possible linkages between these dynamics and human rights abuses.
+TrustWorks develops, on a continuous basis, analysis of countries and regions in which our projects take place to highlight the various socio-political, economic and/or environmental risks faced by prospective clients, and possible linkages between these dynamics and human rights abuses; we are also now developing our data analytics methodology to further enhance the manner in which we do this analysis and monitoring.

 When we are approached by a new client, we usually take 1-2 weeks to do our due diligence on the entity/company and to complete our assessment of whether we are in a position to assist, or not.

-Through our website and our very active twitter account, we also communicate our views on how organisations can improve the commitment to human rights.
-In the year ahead, we hope to begin a blog and/or produce short "white papers" on topics of relevance.
-We have already published several papers on our website concerning natural resource-related conflicts and potential entry-points for resolving them.
+Through our website and our active social media accounts, we also communicate our views on how organisations can improve the commitment to human rights.
+We have also published several papers on line regarding these topics, as evidenced by the reports on our website.